udhos/fapip/README.md

 INTRODUCTION
 ============

-        fapip stands for fasp ping probe, a tool for measuring packet loss against a remote host.
+        fapip stands for fast ping probe, a tool for measuring packet loss against a remote host.

 LICENSE